PavlidisLab/rdp/docs/api.md

 - `researcherCategories`
 - `organUberonIds`
 - `ontologyNames` and `ontologyTermIds` two lists of corresponding ontology names and term IDs (new in 1.5.0)

-The `tier` query parameter is deprecated as of 1.4.0.

 ## Find a user by its identifier